 About half of all people with AFib also have sleep apnea.
 This condition blocks your airways during sleep.
 Then your brain wakes you up to restart your breathing.
 A sleep specialist can determine if you have apnea and prescribe masks or other devices to keep your airways open while you sleep.

 Your doctor might recommend some heart-healthy changes to your diet.
-For example, she may recommend you eat more fruits and vegetables and cut down on unhealthy fats and sweets.
-She can help you plan a diet you can stick with.
+For example, they may recommend you eat more fruits and vegetables and cut down on unhealthy fats and sweets.
+They can help you plan a diet you can stick with.
 The diet should also address other health risks you have, such as diabetes or high cholesterol.

 Social Worker or Case Manager